Skip to content

 Environments

-Environments are software environments in which activities were performed.
+This section specifies how to describe software environments in which activities were performed.

 Each file with a env suffix is a JSON file describing environments.
 It MUST include the following key: